ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/sweepstakes.md

 ### How do I get involved?
 Simply contribute a package to the Software Ecosystem Dashboard for Arm through this GitHub repository!
 Simply follow this process below:

-0. Ensure the package does not already exist on the dashboard and that it works on Arm Linux Servers.
-You'll need to prove it works on Arm in one of three ways:
+1. **Ensure the package does not already exist on the dashboard and verify it works on Arm Linux Servers.**
+   You’ll need to prove that it works on Arm in one of the following ways:
-   a.
-Cite release notes that note Arm Linux server (aarch64) support.
+   1. Cite release notes that confirm Arm Linux server (aarch64) support.
-   b.
-Cite where Aarch64 binaries are downloadable.
+   2. Provide a link where Aarch64 binaries are available for download.
-   c.
-Manually validate the package runs on Arm by spinning up an Arm Neoverse-based server (such as an AWS Graviton instance) running Linux (Ubuntu, RHEL, or SUSE preferred), install the package via package manager or binary (build from source as a last resort), and execute the package to ensure it runs (such as `package --version`).
-Cite your process during contribution.
+   3. Manually validate that the package runs on Arm by following these steps:
+     - Spin up an Arm Neoverse-based server (such as an AWS Graviton instance) running Linux (Ubuntu, RHEL, or SUSE preferred).
-1. Fork this repository
+     - Install the package via a package manager or binary (build from source as a last resort).
+     - Execute the package (e.g., run `package --version`) to confirm it works.
+     - Document the process in the `optional_hidden_info` metadata field in your contribution.

+2. **Fork this repository.**

-2. Add the package metadata
+3. **Add the package metadata.**
-   a.
-Record relevant metadata, including citing how it works on Arm, in an .md file.
-The easiest approach is to copy an existing .md file and replace the information with this new package.
-For full details on metadata functions, read these [contribution guidelines](https://github.com/ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/blob/main/contrib.md#required-information).
+   - Record relevant metadata, including how it works on Arm, in an `.md` file.
+   - The easiest way is to copy an existing `.md` file and replace the content with the information for the new package.
+   - For detailed instructions on metadata, refer to the [contribution guidelines](https://github.com/ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/blob/main/contrib.md#required-information).

-3. Make a Pull Request
+4. **Make a Pull Request.**
-   a.
-Be sure to check the box to join the sweepstakes!
+   - Don’t forget to check the box to join the sweepstakes!

 Arm engineers will review your submission, ask questions if needed, and then accept your contribution!
 In a week or so it will appear on the public dashboard.